 Many Abrahamic studies programs are offered online by quality schools around the globe, and the database is a great way to start connecting with schools and programs of interest.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-The MA with a major in Abrahamic Studies prepares students to work in the Abrahamic worlds of Judaism, Christianity, and Islam through gaining an understanding of the basic concepts and theories of these global cultures. [+]
+The Master with a major in Abrahamic Studies prepares students to work in the Abrahamic worlds of Judaism, Christianity, and Islam through gaining an understanding of the basic concepts and theories of these global cultures. [+]